Tennessee Peach Pudding Recipe

-- 1. In a large bowl, combine the flour, sugar, baking powder, salt and cinnamon.
-Stir in the milk just until combined; fold in peaches.
+- 1. Preheat oven to 400°.
+Combine flour, granulated sugar, baking powder, salt and, if desired, cinnamon.
+Stir in milk just until combined; fold in peaches.
 Spread into a greased 8-in. square baking dish.

-- 2. In a large saucepan, combine the water, sugars, butter and nutmeg.
+- 2. For topping, combine water, sugars, butter and nutmeg in a large saucepan.
 Bring to a boil, stirring until sugars are dissolved.
-Pour over top.
-Bake at 400° for 40-50 minutes or until filling is bubbly and a toothpick inserted in topping comes out clean.
+Pour over peach mixture.
+Bake until filling is bubbly and a toothpick inserted in topping comes out clean, 40-50 minutes.
 Serve warm or cold with cream.
 Yield: 8 servings.

 Reviews for Tennessee Peach Pudding